 JOIN strategic LinkedIn in groups: Check out industry groups and join those specializing in niche recruiting.

 FOLLOW aspirational employers in your industry: this will show research, knowledge and visibility in your sector.

 ADD industry-relevant content frequently: Start sharing content that demonstrates your areas of expertise.
 Post to your main update feed and to the groups you are a part of for maximum exposure.

 USE your offline network, connect with friends, family and professional contacts and connections of your connections that you think may be able to help.

-DON’T BE AFRAID to approach recruiters, headhunters or hiring managers directly, if you have something interesting to say about your industry or are looking for new opportunities to add value to another business, why would they not be interested in your message?
+DON’T BE AFRAID to approach recruiters, headhunters or hiring managers directly if you have something interesting to say about your industry or are looking for new opportunities to add value to another business, why would they not be interested in your message?
 At Collingwood, we have had experience of being approached on a speculative basis on LinkedIn and within one meeting our client had offered a senior executive role that provided the opportunity and growth the individual was looking for.
-He is still with the global corporation, heading up one of their European divisions – all from a simple message on LinkedIn!
+He is still with the global corporation, heading up one of their European divisions.

 LinkedIn is a networking treasure chest for any businessperson, filled with great opportunities to cement existing relationships, meet new professionals and network within your industry sector.
 We hope our advice will help you make the most of the opportunities available.
 Why not get started now by linking in with Collingwood’s company page.